 Let me break it down.

-Of course, shared hosting has its drawbacks, too.
+However, shared hosting has a few drawbacks too.
 The main one is that you might experience less than optimal performance if a website on the same server hogs the resources.

 Of course, you should also consider the resources and features that your business website needs.
 This includes storage, bandwidth, control panel, and security measures.